 manner by using banners/flags instead of the foreign shield.

-It most likely is a developement of the Scottish McDonald symbol,
+The red cross crosslet may be a developement of the Scottish McDonald symbol,

 folklore accounts tells us that it was St Patrick who gave the red